advance100/doc_webpack/hot-code-replacement.md

 ### `dispose/addDisposeHandler(callback: (data: object) => void) => void`

 Add a one time handler, which is executed when the current module code is replaced.
-Here you should destroy/remove any persistant resource you have claimed/created.
+Here you should destroy/remove any persistent resource you have claimed/created.
 If you want to transfer state to the new module, add it to `data` object.
-The `data` will be availible at `module.hot.data` on the new module.
+The `data` will be available at `module.hot.data` on the new module.

 ### `removeDisposeHandler(callback: (data: object) => void) => void`